 good/aia folders with appropriate certificates for your domain for the Direct Send component.
 Populate the good folder with the security cert (PKCS#12) for edgedomain.
 Use the same certs for the next step in creating the edgeserver domain which publishes the certs to DNS.
 If you want to update the downloadable URLs shown in the in the ETT Direct page, you have to update the /opt/ttp/direct_certificates_links.json correspondingly.

-To validate the configuration accomplished so far, perform the following steps:
+To validate the configuration, perform the following steps:

-<Srini to add startup steps> then validate using IP addresseshttp://ip-address-of-the-edge-testing-tool-server/ttp-of
+Test if the ETT starts up without errors (detecting any config, environment issues) and perform basic SMTP receive (Edge SUT) tests.
+Since the DNS steps may not have been completed, you may have to use the IP address in the browser to access the ETT.

+Start the ETT. $ sudo service ttpservice start

+Access the instance in your browser: http://ip-address-of-the-edge-testing-tool-server/ttp

+Use valid SMTP account information (an example of an Edge SUT requires a gmail account) in the profile for SMTP Test 9, 16, 20.

+In case of any issues, looking into the logs (/opt/ttp/logs/catalina.out) will reveal the issues (or the SUT logs).

 Configure the Direct DNS using Appendix A.

-Configuring the XDS Toolkit
+Configuring the XDS Toolkit using Appendix B

 XDS toolkit Mutual-TLS